-The Master Programme in Bioinformatics is designed for those of you who wish to focus on the exciting interdisciplinary field of bioinformatics, which combines computer sciences, mathematics and biology.
-Uppsala University possesses exceptional competence in bioinformatics and computer sciences.
-The tools and knowledge you will acquire as a student in this programme are central elements in many areas of research, such as studying the function of human hereditary characteristics, protein function in various organisms or developing new types of pharmaceuticals.
+If you have a biology background and wish to focus on the exciting interdisciplinary field of bioinformatics, combining computer science, mathematics and biology, then the Master Programme in Bioinformatics is designed for you.
+The tools and knowledge you acquire are central elements in many areas of research, such as studying genetic diseases in humans, building the tree of life or developing new types of pharmaceuticals.

 Why this programme?

-The Master Programme in Bioinformatics offers advanced courses in bioinformatics, where theory and practice from various fields of science such as mathematics, computer science and biology are combined.
-During the programme, you will meet researchers pursuing new knowledge advances within each respective field, and there will be considerable opportunities where you can contribute to the rapid development of bioinformatics.
-You will gain hands-on experience in a research group and be able to further develop a programme for analysis of new pharmaceutical candidates, or produce a programme module for analysis of suitable target molecules for a diagnostic tool.
+In the Master Programme in Bioinformatics, theory and practice from various fields of science such as mathematics, computer science and biology are combined.
+You will meet researchers working towards advancing the knowledge within each respective field, and there will be considerable opportunities where you can contribute to the rapid development of bioinformatics.
+You will gain hands-on experience in research groups where you could further develop a programme for analysis of new pharmaceutical candidates, analyse large scale sequence data from complex environments, populations and human cancers or produce a programme module for analysis of suitable target molecules for a diagnostic tool.

 Through our expert teachers, you will obtain a broad network, enabling you to establish links with potential future employers.
 For instance, you may conduct research at a university, work with clinical applications at a hospital or work with industrial applications at a biotech company.